ITR Filing Deadline Missed?

 Q- Do beneficiaries have to pay taxes on inheritance?

-In India, there is no income tax levied on inheritance.
+In India, there is no income tax on sale of ancestral property.
 However, any income earned on the subsequent investment of the inherited assets shall be taxable.

 CA Abhishek Soni